 - 3. Every application for a permit to lay out or construct a street or lay out or divide any land into plots for building purposes or divide any existing building shall be made in duplicate to the appropriate authority; it shall be signed by the owner or his duly authorized agent and shall be made in such form as may be prescribed from time to time by the appropriate authority.
-Every such application shall be accompanied by the following documents:- - (a) the certificate of registration of the land affected, or, in the event of the property being mortgaged, a certificate from the Land Registry Office that the land is registered in the name of the applicant and a statement from the mortgagee that he has no objection thereto;

-(b) the relevant Government Survey Plan in duplicate of the area affected on the largest available scale showing in red lines the proposed work together with the dimensions of all plots and the widths of all streets affected thereby and widths of all streets affected thereby; and size and shape and with such frontage as the appropriate authority may in each case consider necessary or appropriate.
+Every such application shall be accompanied by the following documents:- - (a) the certificate of registration of the land affected, or, in the event of the property being mortgaged, a certificate from the Land Registry Office that the land is registered in the name of the applicant and a statement from the mortgagee that he has no objection thereto; - (b) the relevant Government Survey Plan in duplicate of the area affected on the largest available scale showing in red lines the proposed work together with the dimensions of all plots and the widths of all streets affected thereby; and - (c) if required by the appropriate authority, drawings showing longitudinal sections and cross sections of any new streets, culverts and ditches. - 4.
+In considering an application for the division of any land, the appropriate authority may require the alteration of the boundaries of any adjoining plot or plots belonging to the same owner and may also require that plots resulting from the division shall be of such size and shape and with such frontage as the appropriate authority may in each case consider necessary or appropriate.
 Every such plot shall not be less than 5,600 square feet nor with a frontage less than seventy feet: